 By providing us with personal information, you consent to the disclosure of your personal information to third parties who reside outside Australia.
 Where we disclose your personal information to third parties, we will take reasonable to ensure that any overseas recipient will deal with such information in a way that is consistent with the Australian Privacy Principles.

 Many of our services let you share information with others.
 Remember that when you share information publicly, it may be indexable by search engines.
 Our services provide you with different options on sharing and removing your content.

 Information we share

 We do not share personal information with companies, organizations and individuals outside of SafetyCulture unless one of the following circumstances apply:

 With your consent

 We will share personal information with companies, organizations or individuals outside of SafetyCulture when we have your consent to do so.
-We require opt-in consent for the sharing of any sensitive personal information.

 With account administrators